Our regular data collection includes water and fertilizer inputs, yield, weather events, pest pressure, soil microbiology, energy use, and more

 At The Russell Ranch Sustainable Agriculture Facility, we collect data on everything we do.
 Our regular data collection includes water and fertilizer inputs, yield, weather events, pest pressure, soil microbiology, energy use, and more.
 Every ten years, we take deep soil samples of every plot at Russell Ranch to learn about agriculture's affect on soils all the way to three meters deep.
 Our data is publicly accessible, and is a growing resource for researchers.
 Our available data includes:

 This data includes information collected since 1993 for tomato, corn, and wheat.
 To access the long-term data sets, we ask that you first fill out our data use agreement.

 The Russell Ranch archives contains samples of each crop and soil from every system from 1993 to present and are accessible on site at Russell Ranch.

 We measure tractor passes, fuel use, and labor requirements for each of our different systems.
 Searchable operational data is coming soon.

 Researchers and UC Faculty conducting research at Russell Ranch are asked to submit their data to share with the research community.
 We are creating an easy way to submit data online.
-Currently, data should be submitted to Kristina Wolf.
+Currently, data should be submitted to Kate Scow.